erkexzcx/stoppropaganda/README.md

 [![Docker Hub Pulls](https://img.shields.io/docker/pulls/erikmnkl/stoppropaganda)](https://hub.docker.com/r/erikmnkl/stoppropaganda)
 [![Go Report Card](https://goreportcard.com/badge/github.com/erkexzcx/stoppropaganda)](https://goreportcard.com/report/github.com/erkexzcx/stoppropaganda)

 Russia has invaded Ukraine and committed various war crimes.
 Russian media denies any of its attacks on civilian as well as any Russian troops casualties.
 According to them, they are doing this "special operation" to protect Ukrainians from...Ukraine.
-On top of that, some foreign media and even countries (e.g. Belarus) publicly support Russian aggression, therefore I created this simple DOS application that targets those websites/endpoints in order to take them down or significantly distrupt their services.
+On top of that, some foreign media and even countries (e.g. Belarus) publicly support Russian aggression, therefore I created this simple DOS application that targets those websites/endpoints in order to take them down or significantly disrupt their services.

 Mykhailo Federov (Vice Prime Minister and Minister of Digital Transformation of Ukraine) has shared [this twitter post](https://twitter.com/FedorovMykhailo/status/1497642156076511233) encouraging cyber attack on certain targets via Telegram group.
 This will be primary source of the target websites for this application.